 Getting Your Licence

-Cayman's teens can begin the process of getting their driving licence at age seventeen.
-The first step is to sit the theory exam – a 40-minute test, made up of 40 questions.
-Teens will need to make an appointment at one of the Department of Vehicle and Drivers' Licensing (DVDL) offices.
-Candidates should prepare by studying the official road code booklet, available at any DVDL, or by reading Drive Safely in Cayman by Graham Walker.
+Cayman's teens can begin the process of getting their driving licence at age 17.
+The first step is to sit the theory exam - a 40-minute test, made up of 40 questions.
+Teens will need to make an appointment by heading into one of the Department of Vehicle and Drivers' Licensing (DVDL) offices or over the phone at (345) 945 8344.
+Candidates should prepare by studying the official road code booklet, available in PDF format online, or by reading Drive Safely in Cayman by Graham Walker.
 This helpful tool can be purchased directly from Graham (345) 926 2501 for CI$15 or is available for CI$18 at most book stores.
-A PDF version of the Cayman Islands’ Road Code booklet can be found on the DVDL website.

 Cost of Getting Your Licence: